dockersamples/global-2018-hol/mta-dotnet/README.md

 docker container exec app_signup-db_1 powershell -Command "Invoke-SqlCmd -Query 'SELECT * FROM Prospects' -Database SignUpDb"
 ```

-> You'll see both sets of details you saved, because this version of the app uses the same database container as the last version.
+> You'll see both sets of details you saved because this version of the app uses the same database container as the last version.

 And look at the logs for the message handler - you'll see entries showing that it has received a message and saved the data: